Career Outlook

 Internships

 Although not required by the curriculum, students are strongly encouraged to take advantage of paid internships, which allow students to spend a summer or, more typically, a summer and a semester doing engineering work.
+Students can earn up to 3 credits of engineering or program electives related to internships.
 There are also opportunities to work as a research assistant in projects conducted by faculty.
 The intern and research assistant positions help students gain hands-on experience in engineering and open doors for employment upon graduation.

 Career Opportunities